NCU-CC/API-Documentation/location-service/keyword.md

 }
 ```
 ## Notes
-1. Seperate keywords by space.
+1. Separate keywords by space.
-2. Keywords is supported in both Chinese and English.
+2. Keywords are supported in both Chinese and English.